Lampasas County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

-When you're arrested for DUI (Driving Under the Influence) in Lampasas, your vehicle is typically impounded.
-This is standard procedure to prevent you from driving under the influence again and to ensure the vehicle isn't used in any further illegal activity.
+When you're arrested for DUI (Driving Under the Influence) in Lampasas County, your vehicle is typically impounded.
+This is standard procedure to prevent further incidents and to ensure the vehicle isn't used in any further illegal activity.
 The police will have the vehicle towed to an impound lot, and you will be responsible for all associated costs to retrieve it.

 Where Is Your Car?